ellisken/mc-exercise/FUBAR.md

 * This is a second sentence coming from Ted and Alice.
 * What did the green grape say to the purple one?
 Breathe, stupid!
+*  Did you hear about the restaurant on the moon?
+Great food, no atmosphere.